 Your role is not score points against the interviewee.

-Remember to always challenge yourself more than you challenge the interviewee.
+Always to challenge yourself more than you challenge the interviewee.
 If not, you will appear arrogant and lacking in objectivity and impartiality.
-Interviews are a two-way conversation, not one-way.
-One-way interviews with a predetermined end result are rarely more than rants and fitting only to those media organizations that have vested interests controlling the editorial agenda.
+Interviews should be conversations, not lectures.